I Don’t Want To Feel Invisible With Type 1 Diabetes Anymore

 I don’t want to feel invisible with Type 1 Diabetes anymore.

 I want others to understand how complicated Type 1 Diabetes truly is.
 That as manageable it can be, it’s just as deadly.
 Insulin is not a cure, and it only keeps us alive until there is a cure.
-That we need others help and support in the strive for a cure.
+That we need everyone’s help and support in finding a cure.